Open Menu Close Menu Open Search Close Search

 Programs

 In the Spring of 2024, the University launched an initiative called Tufts Talks Openly to open our lines of communication in the spirit of dialogic practice.
-Now, our expanded dialogic programs offer community members opportunities to engage in learning across differences in order to create a more inclusive university.
+Our expanded dialogic programs offer community members opportunities to engage in learning across differences in order to create a more inclusive university.

 • Provide introductory education sessions on the history of bias related to specific identities.